August Heinrich Petermann: Early years

 Petermann's father, August Rudolf Petermann, who was a registrar at Bleicherode, could not pay for the further education of his son.
 When he read the advertisement for Berghaus' school he sent his son's maps and other work for evaluation.
 One of the maps, drawn when he was 16, shows South America, and was later published in the journal which was to carry his name.
 Berghaus recognized the quality of Petermann's work, and therewith his potential and soon took him in as a foster-son.
-As Berghaus already had a large family to feed however, he requested an annual subsidy of 60 thaler from the king to support Petermann, which was granted.
+As Berghaus already had a large family to feed, however, he requested an annual subsidy of 60 thaler from the king to support Petermann, which was granted.
 During the 3rd course, Berghaus treated his nephew Hermann Berghaus the same way.
 Only Lange paid for the courses, the rest followed them at Berghaus's own expense.

 Petermann started his education in Potsdam on 7 August 1839.
-The education with Berghaus was scientifically cartographic, consisting of mathematical geography (map projections and grids), physical geography (meteorology, hydrology and geology) and political geography (knowledge of borders and administrative division of European states especially).
+The education with Berghaus was scientifically cartographic, consisting of mathematical geography (map projections and grids), physical geography (meteorology, hydrology and geology) and political geography (knowledge of borders and administrative divisions of European states especially).
 Physical training was aimed at surveying, drafting and engraving.
 Berghaus's pupils learned only the rudiments of surveying, even less than he himself had learned: their work in this area can be seen in the plan of Potsdam (Neüester Plan von der Königlichen Residenzstadt Potsdam / nach trigonometrischen Vermessungen, so wie geo- und hydrometrischen Aufnahmen ausgearbeitet in der Geographischen Kunstschule zu Potsdam unter der Leitung ihres Direktors, des Professors Dr. Heinrich Berghaus.
 1845).
 They were not topographers and only used topography as published in the large-scale maps of that era as a general basis for their later, more generalized works.
-They were taught more to draft and engrave medium-scale geographic maps of states, continents etc., or their parts (e.g. the map of upper- and middle-Italy in 1847 for Stielers Handatlas, which was based on Attilio Zuccagni-Orlandini's 1844 topographic map in nearly 100 sheets), small-scale generalised school maps, and especially applied geography and cartography as shown in their collaboration on the Physikalischer Atlas and the maritime atlas.
+They were taught more to draft and engrave medium-scale geographic maps of states, continents etc., or their parts (e.g. the map of upper and middle-Italy in 1847 for Stielers Handatlas, which was based on Attilio Zuccagni-Orlandini's 1844 topographic map in nearly 100 sheets), small-scale generalised school maps, and especially applied geography and cartography as shown in their collaboration on the Physikalischer Atlas and the maritime atlas.
 During their study lithography, though not cutting as fine a portrayal as copper engraving, was on the rise because it was much cheaper.
-Though some experiments were made by Berghaus, e.g. for geological maps, by mixing copper engraving for the line- and other features and lithography for coloured polygons, there was no technology which could replace the exquisite expression copper engravings could reach.
+Though some experiments were made by Berghaus, e.g. for geological maps, by mixing copper engraving for the line- and other features and lithography for coloured polygons, there was no technology that could replace the exquisite expression copper engravings could reach.
 So the students mainly learned this art.
-Only at the end of his life did Petermann become more enthusiastic for lithography, which had advanced by then.
-Up to and including the 10th edition of the Stieler Handatlas (1920–1925) the Perthes institute, where he worked from 1854 onwards, used copperplate engravings as the basis for its maps.
+Only at the end of his life did Petermann became more enthusiastic about lithography, which had advanced by then.
+Up to and including the 10th edition of the Stieler Handatlas (1920–1925) the Perthes Institute, where he worked from 1854 onwards, used copperplate engravings as the basis for its maps.
 Some 460 copperplates of this edition are currently preserved in the Perthes collections in Gotha.